St. Joseph Medical Center (Houston): Recent history

-In 2012, St. Joseph opened a second hospital location at 1917 Ashland Street in the Houston Heights.
-The facility is located on the grounds of the former Heights Hospital.
-Health services have been offered on the grounds for much of the last several decades, but hospital acute and emergency services had not been offered at the location for nearly 20 years until St. Joseph opened there.
+From 2012 to 2019, St. Joseph operated a second hospital location at 1917 Ashland Street in the Houston Heights.
+The facility was located on the grounds of the former Heights Hospital.
+Health services had been offered on the grounds for much of the last several decades, but hospital acute and emergency services had not been offered at the location for nearly 20 years until St. Joseph opened there.
+The location closed due to low patient demand.

+In August 2015, an unarmed patient experiencing a psychotic episode was shot by off-duty police officers providing security services at the hospital.
+The patient survived, but subsequent investigations uncovered patient rights violations and patient safety issues that jeopardized the hospital's funding from the Centers for Medicare & Medicaid Services (CMS).
+Later that year, CMS announced that it would no longer provide funding to the hospital.
+However, in January 2016, SJMC and CMS reached an agreement allowing the hospital to remain funded while certain deficiencies were addressed.

 In November 2015, St. Joseph Medical Center opened two offsite cancer centers in affiliation with Integrated Oncology Network, LLC and its subsidiary Sightline Health, LLC (“ION”).
 The St. Joseph Cancer Center - Med Center is located near the Texas Medical Center at 9150 S. Main and the West Houston location is in the Westchase District at 2610 W. Sam Houston Parkway South.

 In October 2017, the hospital changed ownership when Iasis Healthcare was acquired by Steward Health Care.

+On May 5, 2024, The Wall Street Journal reported that Steward Health Care was expected to file for Chapter 11 bankruptcy protection within the coming days, blaming rising costs, insufficient revenue and cash crunches as part of the decision.
+Steward's bankruptcy is set to be one of the largest hospital bankruptcies in U.S. history, and the largest one in decades.
+The next day, Steward announced that it had indeed filed voluntarily for Chapter 11 bankruptcy protection.
+The company stressed that its hospitals and medical offices would remain open during the proceedings.
+In its press release, Steward stated it was finalizing terms of a $75 million in new debtor-in-possession financing from MPT, with the possibility for $225 million more if it meets certain unspecified conditions set by MPT.
+The company's filing papers list that more than 30 of its creditors owe about $500 million, and the U.S. government is owed $32 million to the federal government in "reimbursements for insurance overpayments".